AlbertRoca29/WordSemanticRelationships/README.md

 ## Running the `main.py` Script

-To run the `main.py` script, follow these steps:
+To execute the main.py script, follow these steps:

 1. **Install Dependencies:**
    First, make sure all the required dependencies are installed.
 You can install them by running: